 Our research focuses on using pre- and post-harvest interventions to control and/or eliminate MDR pathogens from our food supply.
 As a pre-harvest strategy, we investigate new antimicrobials (reduced antibiotic/post-antibiotic phase out view) to eliminate these foodborne bacteria of zoonotic importance in poultry and strive towards translating our research activities to developing innovative approaches or refining existing methods.
-We also investigate post-harvest interventions, with focus on phytochemicals and the emerging, to improve the microbiological safety of poultry meat and eggs.
+We also investigate post-harvest interventions, with a focus on phytochemicals and the emerging, to improve the microbiological safety of poultry meat and eggs.
 Engaging our team in this dynamic process, we plan to improve human food safety from the ‘One Health’ perspective.

 We believe that our contribution is important and valuable to the existing and emerging body of knowledge to make our food supply safer.
 We partner with the industry, researchers at the University of Minnesota and other land-grant universities and federal researchers in this effort.
 We focus on four broad objectives to achieve our food safety mission.

 - Alternatives to antibiotics (A2A) to alleviate MDR pathogen-induced gut dysbiosis.

 - Understanding the alleviation mechanisms using omics technologies for translation.

 - Improving postharvest microbiological safety of poultry meat and eggs.

 For a complete list of Dr. Johny’s publications please use Google Scholar Link.
 Any questions on papers can be directed to email@example.com; Please visit his profile at the UMN experts webpage here We thank our supporting / funding agencies!